Sales tax payable

 The above journal entry increases the balances of cash account (or accounts receivable account in case of credit sale), sales revenue account and sales tax payable account.

-When the collected amount of sales tax is remitted to the relevant tax authorities, the following journal entry is made:
+When the collected amount of tax is remitted to the relevant tax authorities, the following journal entry is made:

 Sales tax payable [Dr.]